About the FDL Loop

 The Loop provides an interesting variety of terrain and sights including:

-• A six-mile leg along the Highway 151 bypass.
+- The Prairie Trail, a six-mile leg along the Highway 151 bypass.

-• The Camelot Trail, a 2.1-mile path, passes through a beautifully landscaped corporate business park.
+- The Camelot Trail, a 2.1-mile path, passes through a beautifully landscaped corporate business park.

-With the new Camelot and Lakeside park trail additions, The Fond du Lac Loop is now 90% on separate (from traffic) trails.
+The Fond du Lac Loop is now 90% on separate (from traffic) trails.
 This has given the Fond du Lac community one of the safest and most beautiful bike/ped infrastructure systems in the Midwest.
 We have heard from out-of-town visitors who love our Loop and wish they had such a facility in their communities.
 The new trail marking system includes an elaborate system of directional arrows and Loop signs.
 The new color scheme for the arrows is yellow.
 Additionally, the metal Loop signs are posted at all important intersections to help guide the Loop explorer.

 Health benefits include a long list of positives headlined by an inexpensive and fun way to fight obesity, diabetes, heart disease, depression, Alzheimer’s disease, and a range of different types of cancer.